Doctor Aunty: Deepak Budki

 success, I admired her sincerity, hard work and veracity.
 Meanwhile, Sarita had

-also come from her college and joined us and all of us gleamed with joy.
+also come from her college and joined us, and we all gleamed with joy.

 Many years passed by.
 The circumstances took such a turn that